rrx/rust-editor/README.md

 - [x] Basic EditorConfig support for tabs and spaces
 - [x] Set editor variables via command
 - [x] Save(:w)/SaveAs(:w <filename>)/Edit(:e <filename>)/Quit(:q) via command
+- [x] Undo/Redo
+- [ ] Filter buffer, or range using external process (stdin, stdout)
+- [ ] Be able to switch between tabs and spaces, and to switch between dos and unix line endings (use external command to process buffer)
+- [ ] Autodetect line endings, and tabs/spaces, and use the current method as the editor default
-- [ ] Expand tab, and no expand modes (expandtab, noet, tabstop(ts), )
+- [ ] Expand tab, and no expand modes set via command (expandtab, noet, tabstop(ts), )
-- [ ] Tab detection - be able to edit files with spaces for tabs, and Makefiles appropriately
-- [ ] Undo/Redo
 - [ ] Indent/Dedent (<, >)
 - [ ] Basic Visual mode
 - [ ] Fuzzy file search and open
 - [ ] Suspend/Resume (sort of working) (^Z)
 - [ ] Automated build and release
 - [ ] International support (all UTF-8)
+- [ ] Support no-wrap (horizontal scroll)

 ### Notes on current work